Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 Chase Sapphire Reserve | $450

-The Chase Sapphire Reserve has an annual fee of $450 that’s immediately chopped down by a $300 travel credit that applies to everything you can think of.
+The Chase Sapphire Reserve has an annual fee of $450 that’s immediately chopped down by an annual $300 travel credit that applies to every travel related expense you can think of.

 While you should have no trouble offsetting the remaining $150 of the fee with the Reserve’s massive earning potential, the card’s primary rental car coverage should be easily worth that much to anyone regularly renting cars.